robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

            ```
   2. **Turn off the FPGA LEDs with a single command**
       * The FPGA LEDs are connected via a "*PIO (Parallel IP)*"-interface to the Lightweight-HPS-to-FPGA bus
-      * Turn the LEDs off run following command
+      * For turning the LEDs off run following command
           ```bash
            FPGA-writeBridge -lw 20 0
           ```